dabvid/web-quick-starter/README.md

 > Web generator for frontend developers

-* Aims to quickly gets you started without having to wrap your head around a large file structure.
+* Generates a bare minimum code structure.
-* Lets you add, update and inject dependencies like jQuery, Bootstrap etc. to your index.html
+* Gives the ability to add, update and <b>inject</b> dependencies like jQuery, Bootstrap etc. to your index.html

 ##### Minimal